cameron-yee/callandor/README.md

 ```

 ## Usage

+The password on the example site is `password`.

 Define categories and sub-categories in `constants.ts`.
 The data structure
 must stay the same.
 Each category object has a name property and a list of